-- Enrolled in Ohio Medicaid

-- Under the age of 21

-- Meet a functional needs threshold for behavioral health care, as identified by the Child and Adolescent Needs and Strengths (CANS) assessment
+- Are enrolled for Ohio Medicaid. - Are under the age of 21, and - Need significant behavioral health treatment as identified by the Ohio Child and Adolescent Needs and Strengths (CANS) assessment, or - Are in a hospital for mental health or substance use needs.